zdiehlio/balance-sheet-server/README.md

 This is an api for the balance sheet application

-Before continuing, make sure you have te proper env variables for authenication that were provided for you and place them in the .env file in your server directory
+Before continuing, make sure you have the proper env variables for databse authenication that were provided for you and place them in the .env file in your server directory

 - DB_USERNAME
 - DB_PASSWORD